 The other is sweet potato types – some are drier than others, and the water content tends to be higher when they’re out of season.
 If your batter is too wet – refer to the step-by-step photos – then simply add more flour.

-To make these ahead of time, you have a couple of options.
-The batter can be made they day before and refrigerated in a sealed container to be cooked the next day.
+Make Ahead: to make these ahead of time, make the batter the day before and refrigerate in a sealed container to be cooked the following day.

-Alternatively, the cooked latkes can be stored in the refrigerator and reheated in a frying pan (don’t microwave them!).
-I’ve never tried freezing them but I don’t see why it wouldn’t work, they’d just need longer to reheat from frozen.
+Storage: the cooked latkes can be stored in the refrigerator and reheated in a frying pan (don’t microwave them!).
+They will keep for a couple of days.

 More Sweet Potato Recipes